What is lead to account matching? Why is It so important for marketing and sales?

 Anyone in Salesforce can search this lead’s name or company and pull up the full lead record for followup.
 But this lead isn’t in any way associated with other employees of the same company.
 If another prospect, “Polly Gray,” were to enter the system from a field event, there wouldn’t be any association between the two leads.
 That’s a big problem if you’re trying to sell to that company.
 That’s because you don’t have much visibility into the broader organization, who on your team is talking to them, and what campaigns people in that company have taken part in.

-To fix that problem, applications like Salesforce enable salespeople to manually convert a Lead into a different structure, a Contact, and manually confirm the Account the prospect belongs to.
-This is “lead to account matching.”
+To address this visibility issue, applications like Salesforce enable salespeople to manually convert a Lead into a different structure, a Contact, and manually confirm the Account the prospect belongs to.
+This is “lead to account matching” in Salesforce.
 If there’s an ongoing deal, the salesperson can manually associate the prospect with an Opportunity record too.
 If a salesperson goes through the manual steps of converting a Lead to a Contact and associating that Contact with an Account and an Opportunity, then all kinds of business processes are much easier to do and reporting is a snap.

 Unfortunately for marketers, sales leaders, and sales operations professionals, lead to account matching is a time-consuming process.
 And salespeople generally only get paid to close deals rather than do data hygiene.
 So very often those individual prospects remain as Leads in Salesforce.
 That makes reporting difficult and means many business processes don’t work very well.
 It’s also unfortunate that applications like Salesforce and Microsoft Dynamics don’t have the ability to automate this functionality out of the box.